Last editedJun 20233 min read

 Running your business finances effectively means being able to account for every penny that goes into and out of your company.
 Financial modelling can give you some perspective on where your finances are (and will be), but sometimes you need to get a little more granular.

-If your business uses the US’s Automated Clearing House network for bank-to-bank transactions (UK equivalent BACS), you are probably using an online platform to help you manage these payments.
+If your business uses the Automated Clearing House network for bank-to-bank transactions, you are probably using an online platform to help you manage these payments.
 You can also use these platforms to trace payments, so you can get a granular perspective on where your money is going.

 Examples of ACH Transactions